JeffGiroux/f5_terraform/Azure_Secure_Enclave_Public_DMZ/README.md

 - This template would require Declarative Onboarding and AS3 packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs respectively.
 So please see the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 - onboard.tpl is the onboarding script, which is run by commandToExecute, and it will be copy to /var/lib/waagent/CustomData upon bootup.
 This script is basically responsible for downloading the neccessary DO, AS3, and SSLO RPM files, and then installing them with REST calls.
 - This template uses BYOL BIGIP image for the deployment (as default), due to SSLO isn't available in PayGO SKU image
 - The initial deployment will enable you to pass traffic from your clients to the DVWA app server.
-See [Rerun AS3](#Rerun-AS3-on-the-big-ip-ve).
+See [Rerun AS3](#Rerun-AS3-on-the-big-ip-ve) if you would like to reconfigure the AS3 configuration.
 - See the **[Configuration Example](#configuration-example)** section for a configuration diagram and description for this solution.

 ### Template parameters